Bill O'Reilly's golden payout from Fox is an outrage

 .
 When a corporate culture is toxic you can bet it starts at the top.

-So, when the spotlight shifted to O'Reilly, who reportedly was making $18 to $20 million a year as the host of "The O'Reilly Factor," it was not shocking.
+So, when the spotlight shifted to O'Reilly, who reportedly was making $18- to $20-million a year as the host of "The O'Reilly Factor," it was not shocking.
 Fox likely got a clue that it had to act, since the allegations have kept coming.
 Only a few days ago, a black woman who was a clerical worker at the network in 2008, alleged she was intimidated by O'Reilly for years.

-O'Reilly would come by her desk, leer at the woman and call her "hot chocolate."
+O'Reilly would come by her desk, leer at the woman and call her "hot chocolate," she alleged.
 She was scared, her attorney, Lisa Bloom, told the Hollywood Reporter.
 Bloom, who helped the woman report the harassment to the Fox network's hot line, says her client is not seeking

 monetary damages.